 Origin and Distribution

 The Tigertail Seahorse comes from the Western Central Pacific.
 It is found off the shores of Malaysia, Thailand, Singapore, Vietnam, and the Philippines.
-They generally travel in pairs, often in sponge gardens and floating seaweed gardens such kelp and sargassum.
+They generally travel in pairs, often in sponge gardens and floating seaweed gardens such as kelp and sargassum.
 Their habitat, subtidal aquatic beds and coral reefs, is threatened by climate change.
 Seahorses are also collected in large quantities for use in Chinese herbal medicine.

 Colors and Markings